WordPress/openverse/documentation/guides/frontend/testing_guidelines.md

 ### Playwright tests

-Please see the [Playwright test README.md](./test/playwright/README.md) for instructions on running and maintaining the Playwright test suite.
+Please see the [Playwright test guidelines](./playwright_tests.md) for instructions on running and maintaining the Playwright test suite, and the [Storybook test guidelines](./storybook_tests.md) for instructions on the Storybook Playwright test suite.